natalyb1/starter-hugo-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Nataly Beribisky
+title: Nataly Beribisky, PhD

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: PhD Student
+role: Post-Doctoral Researcher

 # Organizations/Affiliations to show in About widget
 organizations: